-Overlooking emotional problems in the school can lead to grave consequences for students, parents and educators.
 Many students experience emotional or mental health issues at some point in their academic careers.
 For some students, these issues can escalate into severe behaviors – behaviors that are harmful to the student and/or to others.
-Educators are in a unique position to help struggling students while also identifying and preventing the most severe outcomes – bullying, harassment, self-injury, violence and suicide.
-This seminar will help professional educators identify, reach, teach and/or refer students with serious mental health concerns.
+Educators are in a unique position to identify and potentially help struggling students.
+This seminar will help teachers, counselors, nurses, social workers, principals and other administrators identify, reach, teach and refer students with serious mental health concerns.

 In this information-packed seminar, you will learn to: